 - Directions: From Georgetown turn right on 1st Cross Street to Rose Street.
 Turn left onto Guanella Pass Road, go 8.5 miles.
 The campground will be on the left.

-Evergreen has some campgrounds that also put you in close range of Mount Evans and back route into Idaho Springs.
+Evergreen, Colorado has some campgrounds that also put you in close range of Mount Blue Sky and back route into Idaho Springs.
 These USFS campgrounds will give you an authentic Rocky Mountain camping experience.
 It’s a quick forty-five minute drive up to Evergreen from the capital, so these a great for a last minute getaway, space provided.
 The town of Evergreen has a neat little downtown and access to the peaceful Evergreen Lake.

 A modern RV park located close to the many activities in Idaho Springs.
 This park is RV only with no tent sites.
 It’s central location to the many outdoor activities, sites of interest and historical sites makes it a perfect launching pad for your adventure.